carmenbianca/report-liferay/report.md

 the list of dependencies is an expensive operation that must now be executed twice.

+### Integration document

+An integration document is included with the solution that explains:

+- What the program does.
+- How the program works.
+- How to integrate the program into a CI workflow.

+The integration document contains a link to this report for additional context.

 ## Outbound

 Because the \gls{outbound} component has two sub-components of its own